 Sample culmination event: Our 3s preschool class, the Crickets, completed self portraits this year utilizing a variety of artistic processes as a way to develop a clear sense of self, which then enabled them to learn about their peers and their families.
 Students mixed paint to represent the various skin tones in the classroom, studied the differences in each other’s facial features and painted self-portraits.
 Projects were finished up with collaged pieces of colored paper that represented each student’s individuality.
 When the project was completed, the class invited friends and family to attend the Cricket Portrait Exhibition to share both the details and the process of their work.

 Field trips are an important way for students to connect to the community that surrounds them and support project work such as character studies and also engage students in community action.

-Sample field trip: To complement the second graders’ study of New York City and its landmarks, they visited the Highline.
-They learned how the Highline started as a route for cargo to be transported, then became dangerous when trains and cars began to strike people on the street and about the process of lifting the Highline railway 30 feet above ground in response to protests after a child was killed by a passing train.
-Then, the students learned how over the years the railway was abandoned after the invention of new transportation technology, and finally, how it was transformed into the park it is today.
-This ties into some of the broader questions they’ve been exploring: how the environment affects how communities live and how communities change and adapt to their environments.
+Sample field trip: To complement a study of New York City and its landmarks, the second graders visited the Highline Park in Manhattan.
+During this trip, students learned that the Highline started as a route for cargo to be transported, but the railway was eventually lifted 30 feet above ground in response to protests after a child was killed by a passing train.
+Students then learned that over the years the railway was abandoned due to the invention of new transportation technology, and finally it was transformed into the park it is today.
+This ties into some of the broader questions the second graders have been exploring: how the environment affects us and how communities adapt to their changing environments.

 Winter and Spring Sings